Transponders and squawk codes: Communication in aviation

 Significance and use in air traffic

 Squawk codes are essential for air traffic control.
-Much has changed since the beginnings of radar technology.
-Previously, air traffic controllers only saw dots on a screen.
+Much has changed since the early days of radar technology.
+In the past, air traffic controllers saw only dots on a screen.
 Today, transponders provide detailed data:

-- Clear identification: Air traffic controllers can immediately see which radar target belongs to which flight.
+• Unique Identification: Air traffic controllers immediately see which radar target corresponds to which flight.

-- Traffic monitoring: Especially in heavily trafficked airspace.
+• Traffic surveillance: Particularly in heavily trafficked airspaces.

-- Coordination between control points: Codes are often transferred or changed when switching between airspaces.
+• Coordination between control units: Codes are often handed over or changed during transitions between airspaces.

 A typical scenario: A pilot takes off, receives an individual squawk code while taxiing or shortly after takeoff, and is thus tracked for the entire flight route.